Chaol1/pychatbot-loutchmia-rasoloarimanana-a/README.txt

 #Contributeurs
 Loutchmia Laïli - Groupe A
-Rasoloarimanana Malasoa - Groupe A
+Rasoloarimanana Malalasoa - Groupe A